 Centers of Excellence

-Trinity is home to the Henry Center for Theological Understanding, the Center for Bioethics & Human Dignity, the Paul G. Hiebert Center for World Christianity and Global Theology, and the Center for Transformational Churches.
-Additionally, Camp Timber-lee operates under Trinity’s organizational and administrative umbrella.
+Trinity is home to the Henry Center for Theological Understanding, the Center for Bioethics & Human Dignity, the Paul G. Hiebert Center for World Christianity and Global Theology, the Center for Transformational Churches, the Center for Faith and Children, and the Center for Human Rights.

 All centers hold events including debates, conferences, and lectures, covering a wide variety of topics and featuring renowned experts and theologians.
 Most of these events are open to the public – information is available on the events calendar.